slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 The accumulation of experience and the analysis of past situations will structure knowledge.

-	PROGRESS = PAIN + REFLECTION and SKILL = EFFORT * TALENT
+	PROGRESS = PAIN + REFLECTION
+	SKILL = EFFORT * TALENT

-Hints:

-- Listen to someone explaining challenging techniques, then attempt to follow their advice.
-Seek feedback—it accelerates learning.
-	- If it’s easy and you’re not surprised, you’re not learning.
-Push into discomfort where you feel clumsy and face challenges—that’s where real learning happens.
-	- Reflect on mistakes: identify missed cues and what to watch for next time.
+Listen to someone explaining challenging techniques, then attempt to follow their advice.
+If it’s easy and you’re not surprised, you’re not learning.
+Push into discomfort where you feel clumsy and face challenges, that’s where real learning happens.
+Seek feedback.
+Reflect on mistakes: identify missed cues and what to watch for next time.
+Repeat.

-	- Repeat.
-- The fastest way to learn is to teach.
+The fastest way to learn is to teach.
 Write advice to yourself or others, review it regularly, edit, and refine.
-It worked for Marcus Aurelius and Bruce Lee.
-- Journal early, before inhibitions set in.
-Record life lessons—you’ll get more from life and repeat fewer mistakes.
-A journal, scotch, and music yield more deep thoughts than you expect.

 > *"He who asks a question is fool for five minutes.
 He who does not ask a question remains a fool forever."
 -- vox populi*

-> *"Tell me and I’ll forget; show me and I may remember; involve me and I’ll understand."
--- Xunzi [-310]*

 > *"It is impossible for a man to learn what he thinks he already knows."
 -- Epictetus [0050]*